srbaird/PolicyComponentsForNeo4J/README.md

 ## Policy Database on [Neo4j](https://neo4j.com)

 This a section of an existing application which used Neo4j as data persistence which broadly mirrors the functionality of the Google Datastore [example](https://github.com/srbaird/PolicyComponentsForDataStore).
-A [document]() exists to give background into the approach
+This other example adds includes use cases and a [document]() exists to give background into the approach
 ___

 In short the project creates a method of converting a graph data store into macro entities based on a composite pattern.
 Thus a graph of entities and relationships starting at the centre node...